Overview: How to change spark plugs

 You already know that spark plugs wear out.
 Well, “burn up” is more like it, because when a spark jumps the gap between two electrodes, it actually burns off (erodes) minute amounts of metal from each one.
 Over time, the gap grows to the point where the spark can no longer make the jump.
 That’s when you get misfires, poor gas mileage, lousy acceleration and, ultimately, the dreaded “Check Engine” light.
+Read on to learn how to change spark plugs.
+We’ll also explain when to change spark plugs.

 To keep vehicles running at peak performance for longer service intervals, many car manufacturers install extended-life spark plugs.
 Because their electrodes are coated with precious metals that have higher melting points, these plugs can sometimes maintain a precise gap for up to 100,000 miles.
 But even with higher melting points, metals like yttrium (2,779 degrees F), platinum (3,222 degrees F) and iridium (4,429 degrees F) can’t stave off erosion forever.
 The electrodes eventually erode, increasing the gap, and, well, you’ve already heard the rest of this story.